 Chances are good that somewhere in your family tree or circle of friends there’s a person you care about who mishandles their money.
 They rack up credit card debt, fritter away savings, and undermine their own success with poor financial decision-making.

 You’d like to help, but aren’t sure how.
 If you bail them out, you could enable financial dependence or compromise your own financial security.
 If you inject yourself into their financial affairs, you might permanently damage the relationship.

-Financial intervention is a delicate business, indeed.
+Financial intervention with a friend or family member with money problems is a delicate business, indeed.

 The key is knowing how — and whether — to come to their aid, experts say.

 “Family members can actually do more harm than good when they are trying to help loved ones with money trouble,” said Deborah Price, founder of the Money Coaching Institute in Novato, California.
 “They may inadvertently shame or disempower them.”

 In some cases, Price said, the family and friend support network may be partly responsible for cultivating the financial behavior they seek to change.

 She cites one former client who was always encouraged by his wealthy parents to pursue his entrepreneurial vision, receiving large sums of money regularly to invest in his startup businesses.
 His wife and her family also rallied behind him, no matter how ill-conceived his investments seemed.